dansmithphysics/greenland_attenuation_measurement/README.md

 For the air-to-air normalization study, the amplifier response and s-parameter files of filters are also required.
 They're included in the repository.
 The amplifier response, found [here](data_raw/amp_board_v3.txt), can be derived from [RNO-G's detector paper, Fig. 17](https://arxiv.org/pdf/2010.12279.pdf).
 The s-parameter files are all from Minicircuits website and datasheets for [VHF-145+.S2P](https://www.minicircuits.com/pdfs/VHF-145+.pdf) and [VLF-575+](https://www.mouser.com/datasheet/2/1030/VLF-575-1701652.pdf).

+For the conversion of bulk attenuation to attenuation at any given depth, the temperature of the ice as a function of depth from the GRIP borehole is required.
+This data is available from the Greenland Ice Core Project server [here](ftp://ftp.ncdc.noaa.gov/pub/data/paleo/icecore/greenland/summit/grip/physical/griptemp.txt).
+Also required is the measured relationship between attenuation and temperature as [Bogorodsky *et al.*](https://doi.org/10.1007/978-94-009-5275-1).
+This data is in the repository [here](data_raw/measured_att_vs_temp.txt) and can be derived from the data plotted in the paper by [Avva *et al.* here](https://arxiv.org/pdf/1409.5413.pdf).

 ## Analysis Scripts

+The analysis code is roughly arranged in sequential scripts that prepare data (`A01`), plot results (`A02`), and calculate systematic uncertainties and biases (`A03` and `A04`) before calculating the bulk attenuation (`A05`) and plotting the figures in the paper (`A06`).
+A description of each script is below.

 ### A01_average_and_convert.py